lesserwhirls/netchdf/Readme.md

 there will be no dependency on the reference C libraries (except for testing).

 There will be no dependencies on native libraries in the core module, but other modules or projects that use the core are free to use dependencies as needed.
-We will add runtime discovery to facilitate this, for example, to use HDF5 filters that link to native libraries.
+We will likely add runtime discovery to facilitate this, for example, to use HDF5 filters that link to native libraries.

+### Non-goals

+Its not a goal to duplicate netcdf-java functionality.

+Its not a goal to duplicate Netcdf-C library functionality.

+Its not a goal to provide remote access to files.

 ### Testing